TNPSC Group 2 & 2A Syllabus 2026: Updated Exam Pattern & PDF Download

 TNPSC Group 2 Prelims Exam Pattern 2026

-Before diving into specific topics, it is essential to review the detailed exam patterns for both stages.
-The Prelims serve as a screening test to filter candidates, requiring a minimum of 90 marks to qualify for the next stage.
-Below are the core components of the TNPSC Group 2 Preliminary examination.
+Before diving into the subject-wise syllabus, it is essential to review the detailed exam pattern for Prelims and Mains.
+The Prelims act as a screening round, and candidates must secure a minimum of 90 marks to qualify for the next stage.
+Below are the core highlights of the TNPSC Group 2 Prelims exam structure.

 • Questions from General Tamil/General English, Aptitude and Mental Ability Test will be of S.S.L.C.
 Standard level